Meet your candidates

 Vision for EPATH

-I strongly support the mission of EPATH and WPATH to increase the quality of life among transgender people globally, to promote and protect the rights of transgender persons to the highest attainable level of health equally to that other members of society enjoy.
-I have been a part of that process “on the ground” and I will continue my mission in my everyday work and human rights advocacy, and I would be much honored to be able to do so as a board member for the EPATH as well.
+I strongly support the mission of EPATH and WPATH to increase the quality of life among transgender people globally, to promote and protect the rights of TGV persons to the highest attainable level of health, equally to that other members of society enjoy.
+My wish is to see EPATH and WPATH uphold a firm position in promoting those rights and implementing quality standards of care in every part of the world, and contribute to putting an end to harmful treatments that TGV persons still largely face when dealing with professionals accessing different services to fulfil their specific needs.
+I have been a part of that process “on the ground” and I will continue that mission in my everyday work and human rights advocacy, and I would be much honored to be able to do so as a board member for the EPATH as well.

 Trinidad Labanca is an accomplished ObGyn from Argentina, with more than 10 years of experience in delivering successful patient care and working on improving the lives of patients, providing leadership for advancing gender equality and healthcare.
 She finished her ObGyn residency at Hospital Italiano de Buenos Aires and spent the first years of her career practicing there.
 She quickly gained awareness of the limited training (and surgeons) in gender-affirming surgery in Argentina, hence she applied and earned a fellowship next to Dr.Ivan Mañero at IM Clinic (Institute of Plastic Surgery Dr. Ivan Mañero) in Barcelona, Spain.
 IM Clinic is a reference centre in gender-affirming surgery, with more than 25 years of experience working in the field of transexualism, having operated on more than 3,500 patients worldwide.

 Additionally, she graduated with an MBA in Healthcare Management at University of Rey Juan Carlos, Madrid, Spain to gain proficiency in business and healthcare management.